 Answer: Tax incentives to stimulate saving and investment require a reduction in taxes.
-This would initially increase the deficit, which would reduce national saving and investment.
+This would increase the deficit, which would reduce national saving and investment.

-- 2. If the opposition party truly wishes to decrease taxes and decrease the budget deficit, what has the spokesperson implied about his party's plans for government spending? - Answer: The candidate plans to reduce government spending. - 3 If policy makers want to increase growth, and if policy makers have to choose between tax incentives to stimulate saving and tax incentives to stimulate investment, what might they want to know about supply and demand in the loanable funds market before making their decision?
+2. If the opposition party truly wishes to decrease taxes and decrease the budget deficit, what has the spokesperson implied about his party's plans for government spending?

+Answer: The candidate plans to reduce government spending.

+3. If policy makers want to increase growth, and if policy makers have to choose between tax incentives to stimulate saving and tax incentives to stimulate investment, what might they want to know about supply and demand in the loanable funds market before making their decision?
 Explain.

-Answer: Policymakers would want to know the elasticity (similar to the steepness) of the supply and demand curves for loanable funds with respect to changes in tax.
+Answer: Policymakers would want to know the elasticity (similar to the steepness) of the supply and demand curves.
 If loanable funds demand is inelastic, changes in loanable funds supply have little effect on saving and investment, so tax incentives to increase saving at each interest rate do little for growth.
 If loanable funds supply is inelastic, changes in loanable funds demand have little effect on saving and investment, so tax incentives to increase investment at each interest rate do little for growth.